 He eventually built another studio in which he has since been composing, writing, producing and mixing for artists, bands, and multimedia companies; some, already international giants and some growing.

 These days, apart from his creative work, he is also the head of the label and Publishing company.
-He never ever again sent important boxes to London.
-He prefers to take them there himself.
-Even though his business start with London was rather unfortunate, it has still become his loved and most frequently visited second home.
+He never sent important boxes to London again – preferring to take them there himself.
+Even though his business start with London was rather unfortunate, it has still become a loved and frequently visited third home.